Doe Lea branch line: Possible future

 The Clowne Branch was purchased in 2016 by Derbyshire County Council and is planned to be developed into a full Greenway all the way to the east and to provide a sustainable transport link with Creswell Rail Station.
 The greenway has been officially opened as of 2018 and is open to as far as the former junction between the Clowne and Doe Lea Branch.
 The section towards Staveley and Bolsover is not accessible and there is no plans to open a greenway through to Bolsover via Staveley.

-The Doe Lea Valley is planned to become part of the route of the north eastern arm of HS2.